Jun 19, 2017

 My most recent project, The Bridgetown, was designed by Siteworks Design Build and energy efficiency and durability are central to the design.
 It is a mixed-use building in Northeast Portland with commercial space on the first floor and 50 apartments above.
 The building employs some basic concepts such as efficient windows and additional insulation and more elaborate measures such as 21 kilowatts of on-site solar to entirely offset the common area energy use.

-We started with a manual deconstruction of the existing building – a rarity because of its additional cost – which reduces waste, provides jobs and helps neighbors integrate the changes they’re seeing.
+We started with a manual deconstruction of the existing building which reduces waste, provides jobs and helps neighbors integrate the changes they’re seeing.
 Each unit has an efficient heating system that includes heat pumps, convection heaters, and ceiling fans.
 The corridors between apartments are part of an exterior atrium, which means that these common areas won’t need to be heated or cooled.
 The open corridors also provide enough ventilation that the apartments should rarely require air conditioning.

 On another project, designed for people earning middle incomes, we’re incorporating some elements that provide efficiency at lower cost, like insulation, high-performance windows, and solar powered site lighting.
 Employing more elaborate measures would create an additional expense that would make it difficult to keep rents accessible to people who can’t afford the top of the market.